Farnborough slow roasts jet deals in scorching heat

 By David Shepardson and Tim Hepher

-FARNBOROUGH, England, July 19 (Reuters) - Planemakers trickled out new jetliner orders on day two of the Farnborough Airshow on Tuesday, but the minds of most aviation bosses were on worldwide supply chain snags and blistering temperatures as Britain battled a record heat wave.

-The number of new plane orders reached 142 as Airbus AIR.PA and Boeing BA.N secured deals for more than 40 small- and medium-haul jets, while Boeing unveiled the identity of the buyer of an existing order for 20 jets, Japan's ANA.
+That comes after a deal for 100 MAX 10 airliners from Delta Air Lines DAL.N on Monday - a boost for a model whose future has been clouded by an elusive year-end deadline for certification in time to avoid costly rule changes.

+"I think you can check the reboot box and now we're just into the normal Boeing versus Airbus continuing to compete hard for each customer," Boeing Commercial Airplanes CEO Stan Deal told reporters.

-On Tuesday, Delta Air Lines placed an order for 12 more A220 jets from Airbus, confirming a Reuters report.
+Lessor ACG ordered 12 737 MAX while Delta Air Lines placed an order for 12 A220 jets from Airbus AIR.PA.

-Boeing won an order for 30 more 737 MAX jets from Miami-based private equity firm 777 Partners, a purchase which could rise to 66 jets if all options are exercised.

-It also secured a deal for five 787-9 Dreamliners from AerCap AER.N, taking the leasing giant's fleet of 787s owned or on order to 125.

 "Despite record heat, no record-breaking orders," Jefferies analysts said in a note.

+Airbus was expected to confirm an order for 56 narrowbody jets from easyJet EZJ.L on Wednesday.

-An artificial village of chalets, usually crammed with dealmakers and arms buyers in golf buggies at the world's joint-biggest air show, stood relatively quiet as executives sheltered from baking temperatures or rescheduled their meetings.
+Contesting with Paris' Le Bourget as the world's biggest airshow, usually crammed with dealmakers in golf buggies, Farnborough stood relatively quiet as executives mingled inside temporary chalets.

-The show itself brought reminders of a problem-strewn recovery from COVID-19, with trains disrupted, London airports facing ongoing delays and Luton Airport and Brize Norton military transport base facing melting runways a day earlier.
+The show itself brought reminders of a problem-strewn recovery from COVID-19 with train disruptions and London airports facing ongoing delays, a day after the runway at Luton Airport, used chiefly for tourism, melted on Monday and added to delays.

 CHALLENGING TIME